mbeirouti/hubspot/README.md

 The one thing that stopped me from submitting the correct solution on time was that I realized too late that in the case of multiple possible dates, the earliest one should be submitted.
 Realized that about 20 minutes after the time ran out and then fixed the problem.

+Hope you guys will still interview me :)

 ## Running the Code

 ## Locally